algolia/instantsearch-ios/doc/src/getting-started.md

 In order to avoid letting you write a lot of boilerplate code for navigating between screens, we have created a project that you can start with.
 This project contains the exact same thing that we just implemented, as well as the boilerplate code for navigating between screens.
 We will only go through the storyboard approach in this section.

-To get started, go ahead and clone this [repo](https://github.com/algolia/instantsearch-swift-examples), and then checkout branch `getting_started_storyboard_refinement`.
+To get started, go ahead and clone this [repo](https://github.com/algolia/instantsearch-swift-examples), and then checkout branch `getting_started_refinement`.
 Run the app and you will see that we have the same app as before, with a Filter button at the top that navigates to your Refinement screen.

 We can implement a RefinementList with the exact same idea as the Hits widgets: using a base class and then implementing some delegate methods.
 However, this time, we will implement it using the helper class in order to show you how things can be done differently.
 That will help you use InstantSearch in the case where your ViewController already inherits from a subclass of `UIViewController`, and not `UIViewController` itself.
 Also, since you cannot subclass a Swift class in Objective-C, then this method will be useful if you decide to write your app in Objective-C.